makeusabrew/jaoss-apps-facebook/README.md

 for canvas apps and page tabs, and *very* basic graph API interaction.

-The app comes with test handlers for both authentication and graph API interaction, allowing for fully automated testing by mocking the various Facebook touchpoints.
+The app comes with test handlers for both authentication and graph API interaction, allowing for fully automated testing by mocking the various Facebook endpoints.

 Several test routes are exposed which wrap the main application in an iframe - just as on facebook.com - allowing developers to interactively submit POST requests